necroware/mce-adapter/README.md

 The MCA-Adapter is a device, which can convert MDA (and Hercules), EGA and CGA to analogue RGBS signal.
 It supports following features.

-- Converts digital MDA, Hercules, CGA, low-res EGA, high-res EGA  to analog RGBS or RGBHV/VGA signal
+- Converts digital MDA, Hercules, CGA and EGA to analog RGBS or RGBHV/VGA signal
 - Color DAC for 3, 4, 16 and 64 color modes
 - Switchable composite sync from H- and V-Sync
 - Loop through HV-Sync, colors conversion only mode
-- Switchable composite sync inversion
 - Includes IBM's "brown-hack"for CGA and 16-colors EGA modes
+- Hi/Low resolution EGA mode autodect for proper color representation
-- Switchable green and white monochrome screen emulation
+- Switchable green, white and amber monochrome screen emulation

 Youtube Videos:
 - Part 1: Why GBS-8200 is not a CGA/EGA converter https://youtu.be/7c3yLX52ZEs